InfusionBot/docs/commands.md

 - - -

-The brakets in these commands mean:
+The brakets in these usages mean:
 ```
 [] = Required argument
 () = Optional argument
-|| = This OR That
+/ = Any One of these
 ```

 All these commands should be prefixed with the prefix i.e. for command `ping` you have to send `w/ping` in the channel the bot has perms to read and send messages.